SoftwareProjectAPP/APP/README.md

 ## Installation

-# First download the Andriod emulator
+# First download the Android emulator
 1. Go to https://developer.android.com/studio then download Android Studio
 2. Once Android Studio is installed on the computer the homepage will pop up
 3. Click on 'More Actions' then go to 'Virtual Device Manager'